ndiego/icon-block/readme.txt

 **Fixed**

-* Fix bug where hyphens and colons would be incorrectly stripped from attribute names.
+* Fix bug where hyphens and colons would be incorrectly stripped from attribute names in custom icons.
 Thanks @stokesman for the PR. ([#5](https://github.com/ndiego/icon-block/pull/5))

 = 1.0.0 - 2021-10-06 =